PavelPoroskov/my-web-extensions/README.md

 ## What it does

-1) Show bookmark folder for current url in top right corner of a page.
+1) Extension shows bookmark folder for current url in top right corner of a page.
-2) Page context menu > Bookmark Info > "close duplicated tabs"
+2) User can delete bookmark by clicking Del button on the label.
+3) User can hide bookmark labels by clicking on label.
+4) Command "close duplicate tabs" in page context menu.
   Close duplicated tabs.
   It does not change pinned tabs.
-3) Page context menu > Bookmark Info > "close bookmarked tabs"
+5) Command "close bookmarked tabs" in page context menu.
   Close duplicated tabs.
   Close bookmarked tabs.
   It does not change pinned tabs.

 ## Install
 For Chrome/Chromium